Academic freedom: Historical background

+19th century

-Although the notion of academic freedom has a long implicit history (Leiden University, founded in 1575, birthplace of the modern concept), the development of this idea cannot be separated from Wilhelm von Humboldt.
-Humboldt was a philosopher and linguist who was given the authority to create a new university in Berlin in the early 19th century.
+Academic freedom began to gain institutional footing with the emergence of the modern research university.
+The Humboldtian model of higher education from the 19th century enshrined the basic ideas of academic freedom and diffused them to other countries.
+Wilhelm von Humboldt was a philosopher and linguist who was given the authority to create a new university in Berlin in the early 19th century.
 He then founded a university that adhered to two principles of academic freedom: freedom of scientific inquiry and the unity between research and teaching.
 According to Humboldt, the fundamental proposition underlying the principles of academic freedom was to uphold the view that science is not something that has already been found but as knowledge that will never be fully discovered and, yet, needs to be searched for unceasingly.
 The university he founded later became a model and inspiration for modern colleges in Germany and universities in the West.

+20th century

-The concept of academic freedom was also clearly formulated in response to the encroachments of the totalitarian state on science and academia in general for the furtherance of its own goals.
+The concept of academic freedom was also formulated in response to the encroachments of the totalitarian state on science and academia in general for the furtherance of its own goals.
 For instance, in the Soviet Union, scientific research was brought under strict political control in the 1930s.
 A number of research areas were declared "bourgeois pseudoscience" and forbidden, notably genetics (see "Lysenkoism") and sociology.
-The trend toward subjugating science to the interests of the state also had proponents in the West, including the influential Marxist John Desmond Bernal, who published The Social Function of Science in 1939.
+Marxist scientist John Desmond Bernal characterized this as part of the interdependence between "applied science" and "pure science".

-In contrast to this approach, Michael Polanyi argued that a structure of liberty is essential for the advancement of science – that the freedom to pursue science for its own sake is a prerequisite for the production of knowledge through peer review and the scientific method.
+Michael Polanyi argued that a structure of liberty is essential for the advancement of science.
 In 1936, as a consequence of an invitation to give lectures for the Ministry of Heavy Industry in the USSR, Polanyi met Bukharin, who told him that in socialist societies all scientific research is directed to accord with the needs of the latest five-year plan.
-Demands in Britain for centrally planned scientific research led Polanyi, together with John Baker, to found the influential Society for Freedom in Science.
+Demands in Britain for centrally planned scientific research led Polanyi, together with John Baker, to found the Society for Freedom in Science.
 The society promoted a liberal conception of science as free enquiry against the instrumental view that science should exist primarily to serve the needs of society.

-In a series of articles, re-published in The Contempt of Freedom (1940) and The Logic of Liberty (1951), Polanyi claimed that co-operation amongst scientists is analogous to the way in which agents co-ordinate themselves within a free market.
-Just as consumers in a free market determine the value of products, science is a spontaneous order that arises as a consequence of open debate amongst specialists.
+In a series of articles, re-published in The Contempt of Freedom (1940) and The Logic of Liberty (1951), Polanyi claimed that co-operation among scientists is analogous to the way in which agents co-ordinate themselves within a free market.
+Just as consumers in a free market determine the value of products, science is a spontaneous order that arises as a consequence of open debate among specialists.
 Science can therefore only flourish when scientists have the liberty to pursue truth as an end in itself: